 The Compendium of the Social Doctrine of the Church (published by the Pontifical Council for Justice and Peace) sets out a comprehensive framework for participation of Catholics in the life of the world, both as individuals and as the Church, based on the Gospels and other sources.
 This includes voting and political participation as well as participation in society as a whole.

 An over-riding concept is proper stewardship, which Christ taught us to practice both as individuals and as societies.
 His parable of the talents and his explanation of the judgment of nations are fundamental.

-This means that we should always consider at least the following issues when making voting decisions and other public choices.
+We should be familiar with each of these concepts, and strive constantly to put them into practice in our personal and civic lives.
+This means that we should always consider at least the following issues while making voting choices and other public decisions.

 The Permanent Principles of Catholic Social Teaching